OPS-E2E-PPE/VBA-Docs/api/Access.Application.CurrentObjectName.md

 ## Example

-You can use this property with the **[SysCmd](Access.Application.SysCmd.md)** method to determine the active object and its state (for example, if the object is open, new, or has been changed but not saved).
+Use this property with the **[SysCmd](Access.Application.SysCmd.md)** method to determine the active object and its state (for example, if the object is open, new, or has been changed but not saved).

 The following example uses the **CurrentObjectType** and **CurrentObjectName** properties with the **SysCmd** function to determine if the active object is the Products form and if this form is open and has been changed but not saved.
 If these conditions are true, the form is saved and then closed.